-Some manufacturers are willing the help fill in the blanks, usually if a vehicle is rare or led an interesting life.
+Some manufacturers are willing to help fill in the blanks, usually if a vehicle is rare or led an interesting life.
 If you own a British classic, then you can apply for a British Motor Industry Heritage Trust certificate.
 There are a range of cost options, but check to see if your marque is be covered.

 Seek a specialist

 It’s time to get into the details.
 If you have a sheaf of old paperwork from the last owner, it’s possible that there are old invoices and service records.
 Look for details of specialists that worked on the vehicle, and then get in touch – they may know a surprising amount about its pedigree.